JBacc1/PonW/readme.txt

 Use :
  - Copy files ponw.py & ponw_def.txt to Maperitive main folder (where Maperitive.exe is).
  - In Maperitive, open OSM data file and apply stylesheet.
-For integration in .mrules file, see example of rules.mrules.
+For integration of orientation information in .mrules file, see example of rules.mrules.
  - In command-line, use : « run-python ponw.py ».